Credit-Based vs. Discount-Based Congestion Pricing: A Comparison Study: Additional Related Work

 \paragraph{Artificial Currency Mechanisms:}

-Since we consider non-tradeable travel credits, our work is also related to the use of artificial currency mechanisms to address equity and efficiency concerns in traffic management \cite{Budish2011CombinatorialAssignmentProblem, Elokda2024CARMA, Gorokh2020FromMonetarytoNonmonetaryMechanismDesignviaArtificialCurrencies}.
+Our work is related to the use of artificial currency mechanisms to address equity and efficiency concerns in traffic management \citep{Budish2011CombinatorialAssignmentProblem, Elokda2024CARMA, Gorokh2020FromMonetarytoNonmonetaryMechanismDesignviaArtificialCurrencies}.
 However, most existing artificial currency mechanisms are formulated within a \textit{single-economy} setting, in which each user can access priced resources only by using artificial currencies.
-In contrast, our method considers a \textit{mixed-economy} setting in which only a subset of (\say{eligible}) users are allotted credits that facilitate access to tolled express lanes, while the remaining (\say{ineligible}) users must pay tolls out-of-pocket to access express lanes.
+In contrast, our \revisionApp{work} considers a \textit{mixed-economy} setting in which only a subset of (\say{eligible}) users are allotted credits that facilitate access to tolled express lanes, while \revisionApp{all other} (\say{ineligible}) users must pay tolls out-of-pocket to access express lanes.

 \paragraph{Zeroth-order Descent Methods for Bilevel Optimization:}